frantis/ultra-steel/content/posts/4-tips-for-priming-plastic-in-winter.en.md

 ## 3. Arrange the model so the details face you

 I use a stick and putty tack or double sided tape to hold my models during spraying.
 As you want to spray away from your body, make it easier to aim the spray by placing the front side or top face (whichever applies) towards you.
-This sounds intuitive but may not be immediately obvious when arranging the models on the stick.
+This sounds intuitive but may not be immediately obvious while arranging the models on the stick.

 ## 4. Finished?
 Clean the nozzle